What to Grow in Your State This May

 Helleborus

 Favouring a shady position in the garden and flowering in winter, hellebores have long been a gardener’s friend.
-The drought-tolerant, hardy plants are commonly known as winter rose and help to bring a splash of colour to gardens with their pink, purple, yellow and cream flowers.
+The drought-tolerant, hardy plants are commonly known as winter roses and help to bring a splash of colour to gardens with their pink, purple, yellow and cream flowers.
 They are easy to grow from seed and face very few problems, though enriching the soil with compost before planting will help them to perform at their best.
 The cool weather triggers a triumph of blooms underneath trees and in dark corners of the yard, brightening up a usually barren season.
-They’re long-lived and excellent at self-seeding too, making hellebores a great all-rounder!
+They’re long-lived and excellent at self-seeding, too, making hellebores a great all-rounder!

 Victoria